evgheniibiliuc/somt/README.md

 print - print rows
 help - shows basic comand
-sort - sorts by file size (asc/desc)
+sort - sorts by file size (asc/desc) ends_with - name slice that file should end with
 ```

 ### Query example :